zhendoubi/learngit/readme.txt

-Git is a version control system.
+Git is a version control system hehe.
 Git is free software.
+Git is a distributed version control system.